webOSArchive/webos-common/README.md

 If you want more control over the user experience, you can pass in an optional call back method:

 ```
-this.$.myUpdater.CheckForUpdate(this, "Name of your app as listed in App Museum II", this.updateResponseCallBack);
+this.$.myUpdater.CheckForUpdate(this, "Name of your app in App Museum II", this.updateCallBack);
 ...
 updateResponseCallBack: function(self, message) {
      enyo.log("Got an updater response: " + message);